Sandbox

 Concepts

-Understand the four primitives that make up Tenki Sandbox, including sessions, persistent volumes, snapshots, and templates.
+Understand the three primitives that make up Tenki Sandbox, including sessions, persistent volumes, and snapshots.

-Tenki Sandbox is built around four primitives.
-Most workflows combine two or three of them.
+Tenki Sandbox is built around three primitives.
+Most workflows combine two of them.

 PrimitiveWhat it isLifetime